dantenetwork/canister_contracts/README.md

 Canister Smart contracts that provide some of the basic functions of the dante cross chain service.

 ## Currently
-This is the starting work for World-Tree protocol stack implemention for ICP.
+This is the starting work for the World-Tree protocol stack for ICP.

 We have completed following abilities:
 * Basic message protocol for ICP